Library

 4) Thiolytic cleavage.

-These cycles are repeated, till the fatty acid is completed broken down to the final two carbon compounds.
+These cycles are repeated till the fatty acid is completely broken down into the final two carbon compounds.

-Hypoglycemia in this condition is a consequence of impaired fatty acid oxidation with the resultant imbalance between demand and supply of glucose which is the sole of the source of energy in such individuals.
+Hypoglycemia in this condition is a consequence of impaired fatty acid oxidation with the resultant imbalance between the demand and supply of glucose, which is the sole source of energy in such individuals.